basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

             interests.Add(interest);
             /*
              * Real-world you would be using your own entity changed
-             * event interface that allows events like these to be
+             * event interface that allows custom events to be
              * raised instead of using formatted strings */ var data = string.Format("Interests:Added:{0}", interest);